BessHung/Stocks-analysis/README.md

 ```
 2. Stocks performance between 2017 and 2018

+Obviously, the price of two stocks, ENPH and RUN are increasing in both years, their total volume in 2018 are about two or three times more than 2017 as well.
+We can assume that these two companies are growing rapidly.
+Therefore, it is recommended to invest ENPH and RUN stocks.
+However, as the dataset shows, the green energy stocks are not stable enough.
+It may take a risk of losing money on the investment.

 ###### 2017 stock performance versus 2018 stock performance
 <img src="https://github.com/BessHung/Stocks-analysis/blob/31b7918bbc6afa0a202afd316f00775a7ed9403c/Resources/stock_performance_2017.png" width=35% height=35%> <img src="https://github.com/BessHung/Stocks-analysis/blob/31b7918bbc6afa0a202afd316f00775a7ed9403c/Resources/stock_performance_2018.png" width=35% height=35%>

 3. Execution times of the original script and the refactored script.

+Compare the execution times with both scripts in 2017 and 2018, the refactored script has saved around 0.7sec in each year.
+Here are the timer screenshots for executing original script and refactored script.

 ###### 2017 original script versus 2017 refactored script
 <img src="https://github.com/BessHung/Stocks-analysis/blob/68794e5e88b88cc386912eb12dbe57e8014cedf1/Resources/VBA_original_2017.png" width="400" height="200"> <img src="https://github.com/BessHung/Stocks-analysis/blob/68794e5e88b88cc386912eb12dbe57e8014cedf1/Resources/VBA_Challenge_2017.png" width="400" height="200">